rax-incubate/gcp-image-processing-example-app/Readme.md

+# Elevator Pitch

+Look at the art of possible with GCP's optical text extraction, natural language processing and vision APIs.
+Extract, process, classify text from a large collection of images and assign labels to faces in the images.

 # Summary

-This article/tutorial is an experiment with AI services on GCP using a sample application.
+The following is an experiment with AI services and Cloud functions on GCP using a sample application.
 We will be doing the following:-

  - Extract text from a large set of comic strips.
 We will focus on [Calvin and Hobbes](https://en.wikipedia.org/wiki/Calvin_and_Hobbes) for this example, but this could be any comic strip collection of images.

- - Analyse the syntax of the extracted text.
-In the case of syntax, we mean words and use the automated parts of speech extraction in GCP's natural language processing.
+ - Analyse and extract the syntax-parts of speech extraction of the extracted text
  - Analyse the sentiment of the extracted text using GCP's natural language processing.
  - Analyse the entities in the extracted text using GCP's natural language processing.

- - Detect face labels in the image using GCP's Vision API
+ - Detect face labels in the images using GCP's Vision API
  - Build a basic but working web interface to test and demo the working of these examples.

- - Read the comics in the process.
-Why not?
+ - Importantly, we will also read the comics in the process.

- - Other areas of interest where
-  - Content classification - This is not very useful in this case as tthe text we extract is enough for the use-case and the category is largely the same.
-We did try this and most were "/Arts & Entertainment/Humor/Other" or "/Arts & Entertainment/Comics & Animation/Comics"
-  - Identify faces - The vision API can do this but it is somethign we could try later.

-From a design standpoint, we are also imposing some self-imposed technological constraints to test the powers of the Google Cloud Serverless platforms.
+From a Cloud design standpoint, we are also imposing some self-imposed technological constraints to test the powers of the Google Cloud Serverless platforms.
 The following are the design principles.

  - All code will be implemented directly in Cloud Functions.
 We will use gen 2, which uses Cloud Run under the hood.
 Technically, that means we can package this code into containers and run it on Cloud Run.
  - Keep the application architecture simple and use separate functions for modular tasks.
 This effectively introduces a micro-services-like design.
  - Use Pub/Sub as a message bus for the distributed and async processing.
  - Use cloud Functions to service any web frontend.
 We will skip using a load balancer for simplicity.
 Cloud functions already have a GCP-managed load balancer, and unless you use custom domains, you don't need a load balancer.
 It is easy to front this with a load balancer.
  - File storage will be Google Cloud Storage (GCS).
  - Relational data storage will be done using Big Query.
-Cloud SQL or Cloud Spanner are better choices but they were discarded to reduce overall cost.
-Big Query was by far the most cost-effective option but it does have some limitations for this use-case.
+Cloud SQL or Cloud Spanner are better choices but they were discarded to reduce overall experimentation cost.
+Big Query was by far the most cost-effective option but it does have some limitations for this use-case when it comes to concurrent DML statements.
 See [Big Query Quotas](https://cloud.google.com/bigquery/quotas) for specifics.
-This can be fixed using a feature which is still in preview stage called [query queues](https://cloud.google.com/bigquery/docs/query-queues)
+This can be fixed using a feature which is still in preview stage called [query queues](https://cloud.google.com/bigquery/docs/query-queues).
+For our experiments, we added some extra code to handle this issue.
+If we were to run this in production, Cloud SQL or Cloud Spanner is recomended.

 Here's the visual of the design we will implement:

 ![](design.png)

 At a high level,
-  * Image data arrives in a GCP bucket.
+  * Image data arrives in a GCS bucket.
+This could via the cli or any other means.
   * GCS Event processing is triggered to detect face labels from the image.
   * GCS Event processing is triggered to extract text from the image.
-  * Extracted text is sent to NLP for syntax processing in a separate job.
+  * Extracted test is passed to pub/sub for:-
+    * Syntax processing using NLP in a separate job.
-  * Extracted text is sent to NLP for sentiment processing in a separate job.
+    * Sentiment processing using to NLP in a separate job.
-  * Extracted text is sent to NLP for entity processing in a separate job.
+    * Entity processing using NLP in a separate job.
-  * All processed information is stored in a database by a data-writer job.
+  * All processed information is stored in a database using a simplified schema by a data-writer job.
   * A separate job handles deletion events.
-  * A simple web-based frontend for demo that shows the results and allows basic filtering
+  * A simple web-based frontend for demo that shows the results and allows basic filtering.

 # Implementation

+## Pre-requisites

+ * Admin access to a GCP project
+ * Google Cloud CLI
+ * Google Cloud storage CLI
+ * BigQuery CLI
+ * Python
+ * Utiliites like curl, jq, git

 ## Pick/create a GCP project

 We assume this is done on an empty project without any specific restrictions. us-east1 is the region used, but this could work in any region with those services.
+The region is hard coded in the code and so we don't recommend changing it.

   * Authenticate to Google and make sure you have access to the Project.

-  * Set the project in the cli
+  * Set the project in the cli.
   ```
-  gcloud config set project calvin-h314
+  gcloud config set project <project name>
   ```

-  * Enable the APIs we need
+  * Enable the APIs we need.
   ```
   for gcp_service in "documentai.googleapis.com" "cloudfunctions.googleapis.com" "cloudbuild.googleapis.com" "artifactregistry.googleapis.com" "eventarc.googleapis.com" "run.googleapis.com" "language.googleapis.com" "vision.googleapis.com"; do  gcloud services enable $gcp_service; done
   ```